 Git repositories for contrib modules

-- Create a self-contained repository for the plugin in a subdirectory
+The best option for managing a contrib plugin with git is to create a self-contained repository for the plugin in a subdirectory of Moodle installation.

 Creating a new plugin

-If you intend to publish the plugin, I highly recommend creating a github repository from the start.
+If you intend to publish the plugin, it is highly recommended to create a github repository from the start.
 This will allow you to publish with a single command when you're ready.
 Just go to the site, sign up for an account, create a new repository.
 The naming convention for Moodle plugin repositories is moodle-plugintype_pluginname.

 git push origin